 4. Client engagement

-4.1 No client-lawyer relationship between you and Kingsley Napley LLP is created by your use of this website.
+4.1 No client-lawyer relationship is created by your use of this website.
 The only way to become a client of Kingsley Napley LLP is through a mutual agreement in writing after we have completed our standard new client take on procedures.
-No responsibility is assumed and no liability is accepted for information supplied or services rendered to someone who is not a client of the firm, unless in writing we have expressly agreed otherwise.
-If you are interested in becoming a client, please contact us so that we can determine whether your matter is one with which we can assist you.
+Our take on procedures include conflict of interest and identification checks required by law and regulation.
+If you are interested in becoming a client of the firm, please contact us so that we can determine whether your matter is one with which we can assist you.

-5. Money laundering
+5. Money laundering obligations

-5.4 The legislation which governs money laundering and the financing of terrorism has placed professional advisers, including lawyers, under a legal duty in certain circumstances to disclose information to the National Crime Agency.
+5.4 The legislation which governs money laundering and the financing of terrorism has placed all professional advisers, including lawyers, under a legal duty in certain circumstances to disclose information to the National Crime Agency.
 Where a lawyer knows or suspects that a transaction involves money laundering or the financing of terrorists, he or she may be required to report their knowledge or suspicion to the National Crime Agency.
 If this happens, we will not be able to inform you that a disclosure has been made or of the reason for it, for legal reasons.
-We accept no liability for any loss, damage, costs or expenses that you might incur by reason of such disclosure.
+We accept no liability for any loss, damage, costs or expenses that you incur by reason of such disclosure.

-6.2 We operate policies and procedures which comply with the United Kingdom’s anti-bribery and anti-corruption laws.
-They apply to all firm members and to anyone else who is working on behalf of the firm.
-We expect our suppliers and the other professional advisers we work with to have similar policies and procedures in place.
+6.2 We operate policies and procedures which comply with the United Kingdom’s anti-bribery and corruption laws and anti-tax evasion laws.
+They apply to all firm members and to anyone else who is working for or on behalf of the firm.
+We expect our own suppliers and the other professional advisers with whom we work from time to time to have similar policies and procedures in place.

-7.4 If you receive an email purporting to come from Kingsley Napley LLP or a firm member, or if you are directed to a website which purports to be Kingsley Napley LLP’s website, and you have doubts or concerns about the provenance of the email or website, before taking any action please either contact the firm member you normally deal with or email the General Counsel (email@example.com) and they will tell you whether the email came from us or whether it is our website.
+7.4 We only practice under the firm name ‘Kingsley Napley LLP’.
+If you receive an email or other communication purporting to come from or mentioning a firm which has a similar but not identical name to us, it will not have come from us and will be nothing to do with us.
+If you receive an email or other communication purporting to come from Kingsley Napley LLP or someone holding themselves out as being a member or agent of Kingsley Napley LLP, or if you are directed to a website which purports to be Kingsley Napley LLP’s website, and you have doubts or concerns about the provenance of the email, other communication or website, before taking any action please either contact the firm member you normally deal with or email the General Counsel (email@example.com) and they will tell you whether the email or other communication came from us or whether it is our website.

 8. Complaints handling procedure

 8.1 We always try to provide our clients with a quality service in a friendly manner applying the highest standards of professionalism and ethics.
-Any client who is unhappy with any aspect of the service we have provided is entitled to complain.
+A client who is unhappy with any aspect of the service we have provided is entitled to complain.
 We aim to investigate complaints fairly and to respond as quickly as circumstances allow.

 9. Professional indemnity insurance

-Kingsley Napley LLP maintains professional indemnity insurance in an amount which exceeds the minimum cover required by the Solicitors Regulation Authority.
-It covers the firm’s professional services in the United Kingdom and worldwide and extends to acts or omissions arising out of our professional services wherever they occur.
+9.1 Kingsley Napley LLP maintains professional indemnity insurance in an amount which exceeds the minimum level of cover required by the Solicitors Regulation Authority.
+The policy covers professional services which the firm provides in the United Kingdom and worldwide and it extends to acts or omissions arising out of such services wherever they occur.

-12. Electronic communications
+10. Electronic communications

 10.3 Anyone who communicates with us electronically or who does not expressly prohibit such communication will be assumed to accept the associated risks.
 We accept no liability for any inadvertent breach of confidence or privilege, or for any loss or damage that occurs, as a result communication by email or fax.

-13.1 Information about this website
+13.1 Information about this website:

 This website is owned and operated by Kingsley Napley LLP, which is an English law firm authorised and regulated by the Solicitors Regulation Authority.

-13.2 Application and amendment
+13.2 Application and amendment of these website terms:

-13.3 Exclusions of liability
+13.3 Exclusions of liability:

-Whilst we believe, and have taken reasonable measures to ensure, that this website is free of viruses, use of the website is at your risk.
+Whilst we believe, and have taken reasonable measures to ensure, that this website is free of viruses, use of the website is at your own risk.
 All liability for loss or damage arising from your use of this website is excluded to the extent permitted by law.
 Whilst we have taken reasonable care to ensure that the content of this website and the publications on it is accurate and complete, the information on this website and in those publications is for information only and does not constitute legal or professional advice.
 All liability for loss or damage arising from reliance on such information is excluded to the extent permitted by law.

-13.4 Intellectual property rights
+13.4 Intellectual property rights:

 The publications on this website provide general information only.
 They must not be relied on as legal or professional advice.
-Publications might not contain exhaustive statements of the law, might not be up to date and the information they contain might not be appropriate for your matter or circumstances.
+They might not contain exhaustive statements of the law, might not be up to date and the information they contain might not be appropriate for your matter or circumstances.
 Users located abroad should also be aware that laws and regulations may be different outside England and Wales.
 Before you act or omit to act, you should take specific legal advice on any particular matter that concerns you.
 If you require legal advice, please contact us.

-13.6 Electronic links
+13.6 Electronic links:

 Electronic links to this website are prohibited without the prior written consent of Kingsley Napley LLP.
 Any links to other websites provided by this website have been included for convenience only.
 Such links do not imply endorsement by Kingsley Napley LLP of the linked website, its provider or its content.
 We accept no liability for the content of, or for any loss or damage caused by access to, use of, reliance on or software downloaded from, any linked website.

-13.7 Governing law
+13.7 Governing law:

-All issues relating to this website, the content of this website and the content of any publication appearing on this website are governed by English law.
+All issues relating to this website, the content of this website and the content of any publication published on this website are governed by English law.
 Unless Kingsley Napley LLP elects otherwise, any dispute relating to such matters shall be subject to the exclusive jurisdiction of the English courts.